uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer.md

 strict and err on the side of caution; flag with "WARNING" in ambiguous cases.

-Respond in the following format:
+Respond in this format:

-{"flag": <conclusion>, "motivation": <summary of motivation>}
+provide_feedback({"flag": <conclusion>, "message_to_bot": <motivation for flag>})

-The summary is a VERY brief text of length < 20 words.
-If the flag is "SUPPORTED, set `"motivation": ""`.
-In your summary message, adress the bot directly, as in this example:
+The message is a VERY brief text of length < 20 words where you inform the bot of its error.
+If the flag is "SUPPORTED, set `"message_to_bot": ""`.
+Adress the bot directly as in this example:

-{"flag": "WARNING", "motivation": "Your sources do not explicitly say that exercise benefits Scizophrenia"}
+provide_feedback({"flag": "WARNING", "message_to_bot": "REMINDER: Your sources do NOT explicitly say that exercise benefits Scizophrenia"})